Planning with TimeSolv

 With over 30 reports to help you track firm performance, you can easily keep track of tasks like assessing how your billing is doing versus your projected budget, discovering which member of your firm is most profitable, or simply obtaining task summaries grouped by person or task.

 TimeSolv has been at this for a while.
 This is why they have a specific conversion tool to help users auto-migrate from several legacy desktop timekeeping and billing programs.
 These migrations typically handle getting your starting balances into the system and your account structure setup.

 For a few specific programs, though, TimeSolve provides a full historical conversion of your data.
 This means that if you’re using an application like TimeSlips or Tabs3, they can rebuild your historical data (even invoice images) for you, so you won’t miss a beat.

 TimeSolv encrypts data transmitted between your browser and its servers using 256-bit (bank-grade) encryption.
-They also host you data on Amazon Web Services (AWS) servers.
-These servers have classically had both high security and high uptime.
-In addition to all of this, they encrypt every password on the platform, employees do not have access to your client data, and they perform backups daily in real-time.
+They also use Amazon Web Services (AWS) to host all of your data, which has classically had both high security and high uptime.
+They encrypt all passwords, employees do not have access to your platform data, and they perform backups daily in real time.

 This law practice billing software is an excellent fit for firms that need enhanced timekeeping and billing capabilities.
 Attorneys who have complex rate or expense tracking, those who want to really hone in on their matter ROI, and those who wish to track associate performance will likely be pleased with the suite of capabilities.
 If you find yourself spending a lot of time thinking about billing, or you feel like money is left on the table because of a lack of organization, you’ll want to look into TimeSolv.